by Björn Bröskamp and Sibylle Simon

 - On 1 January 2024 for companies already subject to the NFRD (reporting in 2025 on 2024 data).

 - On 1 January 2025 for large companies not currently subject to the NFRD.

 - On 1 January 2026 for listed SMEs and for small and non-complex credit institutions and captive insurance companies.
 Companies falling under this category will have the option to choose not to report on sustainability matters under CSRD until 2028, provided that an explanation is given in the annual report as to why they have chosen not to do so.

 - On 1 January 2028 for non-EU companies falling under the CSRD reporting obligation.

 How to publish sustainability information

 With the new CSRD in place, sustainability reporting will be a mandatory part of management reports.
 Separate sustainability reporting will no longer be an option, as it is with the NFRD now.
 This means sustainability is seen as a strategic element of a company's business activities.
-This approach is greatly welcomed, since it gives all sustainability topics the same platform as financial reporting and no longer treats sustainability KPIs as measurements of a lower priority.
+This approach is greatly welcomed, since it gives sustainability topics the same prominence as financial reporting and no longer treats sustainability KPIs as measurements of a lower priority.

 What information needs to be disclosed